marcialpaulg/laravel-docs/queues.md

 In this example, note that we were able to pass an [Eloquent model](/docs/{{version}}/eloquent) directly into the queued job's constructor.
 Because of the `SerializesModels` trait that the job is using, Eloquent models and their loaded relationships will be gracefully serialized and unserialized when the job is processing.

-If your queued job accepts an Eloquent model in its constructor, only the identifier for the model will be serialized onto the queue.
-When the job is actually handled, the queue system will automatically re-retrieve the full model instance and its loaded relationships from the database.
-This approach to model serialization allows for much smaller job payloads to be sent to your queue driver.

 <a name="handle-method-dependency-injection"></a>
 #### `handle` Method Dependency Injection